marconi1964/jetbot_yolov4/README_CUDA_installation.md

 |Fedora 33 	|5.8 	|10.0.1 	|2.31| ditto ||||||

 > - Remark (2) Note that starting with CUDA 11.0, the minimum recommended GCC compiler is at least GCC 5 due to C++11 requirements in CUDA libraries e.g. cuFFT and CUB.
 On distributions such as RHEL 7 or CentOS 7 that may use an older GCC toolchain by default, it is recommended to use a newer GCC toolchain with CUDA 11.0.
 Newer GCC toolchains are available with the Red Hat Developer Toolset.
+> - Personal remark : no need to upgrade gcc version for CUDA 10.1, just keep default gcc version to 4.8.5

 > - Follow this document [CUDA installation on Linux](https://docs.nvidia.com/cuda/cuda-installation-guide-linux/index.html) and take following steps:

-### 2.1 - Verify the system has a CUDA-capable GPU
+### 2.4 - Verify the system has a CUDA-capable GPU (for both CUDA 10.1 and 11.2)

 ```
 $ lspci | grep -i NVIDIA